 Home care services begin with a nursing assessment and development of a personalized plan of care.
 The nurse develops the plan of care with the client and family to assure that the care needs and expectations of care are met.
 Our nurses have years of experience in helping individuals remain safely in their homes and can make recommendations for medication safety and management, equipment needs, incontinence care, nutrition/hydration, infection prevention and control, and how to reduce the risk of falls.

-After the plan of care is developed, the in-home care is provided by our highly trained Care Specialists.
-Our Care Specialists are certified or registered nursing assistants and are supervised by Registered Nurses or Licensed Practical Nurses.
-Most of our Care Specialists have their Nurse Delegation certification.
+After the plan of care is developed, the in-home care is provided by our highly trained caregivers.
+Our caregivers are certified or registered nursing assistants and are supervised by Registered Nurses or Licensed Practical Nurses.
+Most of our caregivers have their Nurse Delegation certification.

-The Care Specialists activities are driven by the details of the individual's Care Plan and may include:
+The caregivers activities are driven by the details of the individual's Care Plan and may include:

 - Personal care for showering, dressing, and toileting